ghga-de/ghga-metadata-schema/docs/entity_relations.md

 SequencingReplicate ||--}| File : "has file"
-SequencingReplicate ||--|| SequencingProcess : "has sequencing process" SequencingProcess ||--|| SequencingExperiment : "has sequencing experiment" SequencingProcess ||--|| Sample : "has sample"
-File ||--}o Attribute : "has attribute"
+SequencingReplicate ||--|| SequencingProcess : "has sequencing process" SequencingReplicate ||--}o Attribute : "has attribute" SequencingProcess ||--|| SequencingExperiment : "has sequencing experiment" SequencingProcess ||--|| Sample : "has sample" SequencingProcess ||--}o Attribute : "has attribute" File ||--}o Attribute : "has attribute"
 Sample ||--|o Biospecimen : "has biospecimen"
 Sample ||--|| Condition : "has condition"